 In addition to attesting to their work authorization on the form, the employee must provide the employer with the document(s) that provide proof of their identity and eligibility to work in the United States.

 Documents to verify both things

 There are various types of documents that the government allows an employer to accept to establish an employee’s identity and work eligibility.
-The government’s list of acceptable documents is on the last page of Form I-9.
-This document also comes in Spanish, and instructions are available in English and Spanish.
+The government’s list of acceptable documents is on the last page of Form I-9

 For individuals who do not have a List A document, they will need to submit at least two types of documents: one from List B, documents that establish identity, and one from List C, documents that establish employment authorization.
 Documents that establish identity include for example a state-issued driver’s license or a United States military card.
 Documents that establish employment authorization can be for example an original or certified copy of a birth certificate issued by a state or county in the United States or a social security account number card (unless the social security card includes a restriction such as not valid for employment).